vmikk/phylonext_manual/docs/acknowledgements.md

 !!! info "Please Cite Datasets and Tools"
     If you have used PhyloNext in your work, please be sure to cite any datasets or software you may have used.
+For details, see [Citations section](citations.md).

+## Funding

+The work is supported by a grant “PD (Phylogenetic Diversity) in the Cloud” to GBIF Supplemental funds from the GEO-Microsoft Planetary Computer Programme.